phialahydrite/phialahydrite.github.io/index.md

 [Here](https://www.linkedin.com/in/phiala-jane-thouvenin/) is my LinkedIn profile.

-[Here](surface_masking_demo.md) is an example of code I wrote to mask images based on foreground and background estimation, using Pandas, HDF5, and other tools. [[repo]](https://github.com/phialahydrite/surface_generator)
+[Here](particle_displacer_demo.md) is an example of code I wrote to displace synthetic particles using a k-d tree method and particle image velocimetry data, further utilizing Pandas for data analysis. [[repo]](https://github.com/phialahydrite/sptv_code)

-[Here](particle_displacer_demo.md) is an example of code I wrote to displace seeded particles using a k-d tree method, further utilizing Pandas for data analysis. [[repo]](https://github.com/phialahydrite/sptv_code)
+[Here](surface_masking_demo.md) is an example of code I wrote to mask images based on foreground and background estimation, using Pandas, HDF5, and image processing tools. [[repo]](https://github.com/phialahydrite/surface_generator)

-[Here](slope_calculator.md) is an example of using the surfaces generated in the previous example to estimate surface slope, using Pandas, HDF5, and image processing techniques. [[repo]](https://github.com/phialahydrite/slope_calculator)
+[Here](slope_calculator.md) is an example of using the surfaces generated in the previous example to give an estimate of surface slope, using Pandas, HDF5, and image processing techniques. [[repo]](https://github.com/phialahydrite/slope_calculator)

 Please feel free to contact me at [phialathouvenin@gmail.com](mailto:phialathouvenin@gmail.com) with any questions!